| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 remaining committees approved the enabling legislation permitting floor

+debate to begin and a final vote.
 The U.S. House was expected to begin debate on the agreements Tuesday evening and take a final vote Wednesday.
 The U.S. Senate is expected debate the agreements today (Wednesday) before taking a final vote.
 Iowa Senator Chuck Grassley believes the agreements would have broad bipartisan support in the Senate - predicting 65 to 70 votes.
 Passage of the Free Trade Agreements between the United States and South Korea, Colombia and Panama would end nearly five years of foot dragging over the pacts- mostly by the Obama Administration.
 The bills were hung up over worker rights and safety in Colombia, and concerns over U.S. workers who might lose their jobs as a result of less-expensive goods from the trading nations.
 As for U.S. workers, the Senate previously passed a Trade Adjustment Assistance bill.
 The House is expected to pass TAA with the FTAs. | |

-Producers Need to Keep an Eye on Hay Supplies ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ As we await
+| Producers Need to Keep an Eye on Hay Supplies ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~As we await

 the latest USDA projections of grain and livestock supplies into 2012, it